 Academic and administrative units should be sensitive to the observance of these holidays so that faculty and staff who absent themselves from unit activities on these days are not negatively impacted and, where appropriate and available, have the opportunity to adjust their schedules or to use accumulated leave time.
 Units are also encouraged to plan major activities and professional meetings (e.g., the opening night of a major performance; a major exhibit or lecture, a major faculty meeting) in a way that avoids such conflicts.

-To avoid such competing demands, administrators, instructors, and students are encouraged to consult the list of religious holidays and observances on the Provost website when planning administrative activities, courses, faculty meetings, assignments and similar activities.
+To avoid such competing demands, administrators, instructors, and students are encouraged to consult the list of religious holidays and observances on the Provost website [LINK TO BE ADDED] when planning administrative activities, courses, faculty meetings, assignments and similar activities.
 It is also recommended that all units on campus get a calendar every year that identifies all major cultural and religious holidays for the following two years, so that a real effort can be made to refrain from holding events on these holidays, to avoid (at the minimum) being insensitive, or even discriminatory in their effect.
 Doing so can also serve an educational purpose in educating the community about diverse holidays.

 Recommendations that impact the entire MSU community: